zsq978663747/Documentation/BOSCoreTechnicalWhitePaper.md

 The governance model of the BOS Network advocates "Code is the law."
 Ensuring the smooth development of DApps will be the highest priority for the BOS Network.
 The BOS Network issues an additional 0.2% per year for governance organisations or volunteers who help BOS holders to initiate arbitration/voting (for the avoidance of doubt, the right to vote is restricted solely to voting on features of the BOS Network; it does not entitle BOS holders to vote on the operation and management of the Foundation or its affiliates, or their assets, and does not constitute any equity interest in the Foundation or its affiliates).
 Anyone in the BOS Network can initiate arbitrations.
 The more support a proposal gets, the more reliable it is.
 If the arbitration takes eﬀect, the initiator can receive 2000 BOS as governance incentives.

 There are two types of decision or arbitration for the BOS Network: 1.Decided by the agreement of no less than 15 BPs.
 2. Community referendum.
-There is no single ECAF institution in the governance of the BOS Network.
+There is no only one arbitration institution in the governance of the BOS Network.
 But more independent organisations or individuals are encouraged to participate in the process of determining network features.
 They can obtain community incentives for eﬀective solutions or suggestions.

 Note: The effective standard (for example, no less than N BPs agree that the arbitration will take effect) may change with the ecosystem development of the BOS Network, and any changes must also be voted in accordance with current governance rules.